omardiab9951/omardiab9951/README.md

 I'm a **Data Science & AI student** at *ElSewedy University of Technology — Polytechnic of Egypt*, driven by a deep passion for AI, data science, and building things that actually work in the real world.

 My technical focus is on **Machine Learning, LLMs, RAG systems, and AI Agents** — I've built retrieval-augmented pipelines with FAISS and sentence-transformers, worked hands-on with Hugging Face models, used LangChain for structured output parsing, and built a terminal-based AI agent on top of NVIDIA NIM.
-I also have real production experience in Computer Vision, having architected and trained a full YOLOv8-based detection system from dataset to deployment.
+I also have real production experience in Computer Vision, having architected and trained a full YOLOv8-based detection system.

-I'm also big on fundamentals: I've been working steadily through a self-study track in mathematical thinking and ML theory (Mathematics for Machine Learning, 3Blue1Brown, Nielsen → Goodfellow → D2L.ai) because I'd rather understand *why* a model works than just get it to run.

 ---